 First check that the item you require is not available on LibrarySearch.
-Once you are sure that the library does not hold your item, there are two methods of making a request:
+Once you are sure that the library does not hold your item, you can complete the online request form (Cardiff University staff and students and Cardiff & the Vale/Velindre NHS staff only):

-- Online Request (Staff, Postgraduate Researchers, Distance Learners and Cardiff & the Vale/Velindre NHS staff only) – log in to LibrarySearch and follow the link Inter-Library Loan Request (Staff & PGRs) at the bottom of the page.
+- Log in to LibrarySearch and follow the link Inter-Library Loan Request in the Quick Links or at the foot of the page.

-- Paper request forms – available in all libraries.
-Please include as much information as possible on your request.
+- Please include as much information as possible on your request.